 The development of literacy and numeracy across all core subject areas is a key focus of the Middle School Curriculum.
 Dedicated teachers work collaboratively in teams and regularly attend professional development initiatives to ensure curriculum delivery is relevant and responsive to adolescent culture and trends.

 At present the Middle School Curriculum comprises three components: the Core Program, the Rotational Program and the Co-curricular Program.
 All students are engaged in an extensive Core Program.
-Subjects taught within the core curriculum include English, Mathematics, Science, Humanities and Social Sciences, Religious Studies, Physical and Health Education and Foreign and Community Languages (Italian, Indonesian or Mandarin).
+Subjects taught within the core curriculum include English, Mathematics, Science, Humanities and Social Sciences, Religious Studies, Physical and Health Education and Foreign and Community Languages (Indonesian or Mandarin).
 Three quarters of the total available teaching time is allocated to subjects in the Core Program.

 The Rotational Program provides students with the opportunity to encounter a range of learning experiences focussing on the Arts and Design and Technology.
 Specific rotational classes include Visual Arts, Music, Dance, Theatre Arts, Computing, Design and Technology, Food and Consumer Studies and Media Studies.
 Further details regarding individual subject programmes can be obtained through the Head of Department.